xplor-pay/xplor-pay-mobile-android/JAVA_README.md

 intent.putExtra(
 	ClearentSDKUi.SDK_WRAPPER_ACTION_KEY,
 	ClearentSDKUi.SDK_WRAPPER_ACTION_DEVICES
-)
+);
 ```
 The reader details will display the status of the current reader and a list of recently paired readers.
 From this list the user can navigate to the readers details.

 **Reader Status**

-If you want to display the reader's status in your app you can implement the  **ReaderStatusListener** interface from **com.clearent.idtech.android.wrapper.model.ReaderStatus**, and then use the addReaderStatusListener(listener: ReaderStatusListener) to register for notifications and respectively removeReaderStatusListener(listener: ReaderStatusListener) to unregister.
+If you want to display the reader's status in your app you can implement the  **ReaderStatusListener** interface from **com.clearent.idtech.android.wrapper.model.ReaderStatus**, and then use the addReaderStatusListener(ReaderStatusListener listener) to register for notifications and respectively removeReaderStatusListener(ReaderStatusListener listener) to unregister.

 The interface contains a method that will be called to notify you of the new ReaderStatus which contains reader related information.
 ```
-fun onReaderStatusUpdate(readerStatus: ReaderStatus?)
+public void onReaderStatusUpdate(ReaderStatus readerStatus);

 ```